“Door to Forever: Bruce Hornsby’s lifelong pursuit of the unattainable” was released on YouTube for free on May 1 2022.

 … and some surprises.
 (We’ve been sure not to forget Bruce’s debut as pinch runner for the Anaheim Angels.
 Yes, really).

-Daily Dose Day is on May 1 2022.
-Hourly downloads of entire concerts from the Bruce Hornsby archives, and a 24 hour video feed.
+Door to Forever was released on Daily Dose Day: May 1 2022.
+That day featured hourly downloads of entire concerts from the Bruce Hornsby archives, and a 24 hour video feed.
 And, of course, the Bruce Hornsby documentary “Door to Forever”.
-We’ll be inviting donations to the ALS Association on the day.
-If you enjoy what you see and hear, please consider a donation.
+We invited donations to the ALS Association on the day.
+If you enjoy what you see and hear, donations are still open – please consider a contribution.
 For more details please visit DailyDoseDay.com.